Dpdl-io/DpdlEngine/README.md

 ### Full featured sample applications developed with Dpdl

-Here you can find full featured working applications written with Dpdl:
+In this GitHub repository you can find full featured working prototype applications written with Dpdl:

 [Dpdl-sample-Apps](https://github.com/Dpdl-io/Dpdl-sample-Apps)